Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 In the close-up, you can still see the seed husk attached to the cotyledons.
 The red color will not show until the first true leaves form.

-The fuzzy white hairs on the plants at the soil surface are root hairs and not a fungus.
+The fuzzy white hairs on the plants at the soil surface are root hairs and not fungus.
 You can click the image and expand it for better viewing.

-Now we lower the light to about 12-inches above the top of the lettuce seedlings.
+Now we lower the light to about 12 inches above the top of the lettuce seedlings.

 What A Difference A Day Makes

 The first true leaves start to grow, and you can see they are tinged reddish-brown.
-They will stay more or less this color for the next week to 10-days before the deep red color starts to show.
+They will stay more or less this color for the next week to 10 days before the deep red color starts to show.

 Outredgeous Lettuce on Day 15

-Don't put any light that puts off some heat too close to the lettuce as the leaves may burn or curl up on the edges.
+Don’t put any light that puts off some heat too close to the lettuce, as the leaves may burn or curl up on the edges.

-Here's our Outredgeous lettuce 15-days after planting.
+Here is our Outredgeous lettuce 15 days after planting.

 If you wanted, this lettuce could be harvested.
 However, we usually wait another week as the lettuce will start to color up even more.